polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid/README.md

         return:bool:true
 ```

-If you want more advanved type of in-place editors, you're going to have to create a *[template]* column.
+If you want more advanced type of in-place editors, you're going to have to create a *[template]* column.
 See above how to do this.